 The Regulations require a water meter and any ancillary apparatus to be installed such that the meter achieves the required in-situ measurement uncertainty of $\pm 5\%$ of the actual flow.
-Therefore, the installer is recommended to take all practicable steps to install the meter in such a way to achieve this accuracy.
+Therefore, the installer is recommended to take all practicable steps to install the meter in such a way to achieve this accuracy or any more stringent accuracy required by consent condition.